netbookai/spawner/README.md

     ```
     export AWS_ROLE_ARN=arn:aws:iam::965734315247:role/sandboxClusterSecretManagerRole
     ```
-3. cd into cmd/spawnersvc and run the spawnersvc.go to start the server
+3. run the server using
     ```
     make run
     ```
     This starts a gRPC server running on port 8083 and binds the service to it

-4. cd cmd/spawnercli and run the spawnercli.go to use the client to call the service
+4. To update modules,
     ```
-    go run spawncli.go -grpc-addr=:8083 -method=ClusterStatus
-    ```
-    This calls the ClusterStatus method on the gRPC service on port 8083
-5. To update modules,
-    ```
     make tidy
     ```
-6. Run formatter before committing or set your editor to FORMAT ON SAVE with goimports.
+5. Run formatter before committing or set your editor to FORMAT ON SAVE with goimports.
     ```
     make fmt
     ```